Frequently Asked Questions

 Q: Will my insurance cover services?

-A: South Shore Therapies is a participating (“In-Network”) provider within Blue Cross Blue Shield, Harvard Pilgrim, and Neighborhood Health networks.
+A: South Shore Therapies is a participating (“In-Network”) provider within Blue Cross Blue Shield, Harvard Pilgrim, and AllWays Health Partners networks.
 We are an “Out of Network” provider for all other insurance plans.
-In order for services to be billable to an insurance plan other than Blue Cross, Harvard Pilgrim or Neighborhood Health, your plan must have “Out of Network” benefits.
+In order for services to be billable to an insurance plan other than Blue Cross, Harvard Pilgrim or AllWays Health Partners, your plan must have “Out of Network” benefits.
 We recommend you contact the member services number shown on your insurance card and ask them if you have Out of Network benefits for Speech and Language and/or Occupational Therapy.
 They should be able to give you information as to your deductible, copays and visit limits as well as any restrictions your policy may have.
 We also recommend that you document the date of your call and the representative you spoke with or a confirmation number pertaining to your conversation for future reference if needed.

 Q: What is the insurance process?